ibm-cloud-docs/cephaas/sds_hosts_update.md

 {: #renaming-sds-hosts-from-details-page-ui}
 {: ui}

-1. In the **Host** details page, click the `Actions` button.
-3. From the Actions menu, you can click **Rename** OR you can click the `pen` icon next to the host name to modify the host name.
+1. In the **Host** details page, click the `pen` icon next to the host name to modify the host name.
-4. Provide a new valid **Host name**.
+2. Provide a new valid **Host name**.
 Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Host names must begin with a lowercase letter and must be unique.
-For example, if you create two hosts with the same name in the same service instance, a duplicate host name error is displayed.
+If you create two hosts with the same name in the same service instance, a duplicate host name error is displayed.
-5. Click **Rename**.
+3. Click **Rename**.

 ### Mapping volumes to a host in the UI
 {: #sds-mapping-volume-to-host-ui}
 {: ui}

 To map a volume to a host from Hosts page, complete the following steps.

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/sds), go to **{{site.data.keyword.cephaas_full_notm}} > Block storage > Hosts**.
 2. Locate the host **Name** and click the `options` icon at the end of the row to open a list of options.
 3. From the options menu, click **Map volumes**.
-4. Select one or more volumes that you would like to map to the host.
+4. Select one or more volumes that you want to map to the host.

+    Volumes in pending state and already mapped volumes will not be listed in the table.
+    {: note}

 5. Click **Map**.